Skip to Content

 harvesting and cleaning basil leaves

-Rinse your fresh basil leaves gently under cool water to remove dirt and bugs, but don’t soak them—they’ll bruise easily and lose flavor.
+Fresh herb handling requires gentle care during leaf washing techniques.
+Rinse your fresh basil under cool water briefly to eliminate dirt and basil pests control residue, but don’t soak them—they’ll bruise and lose essential oils needed for perfect basil pesto.

 Drying Basil Leaves